- April 13, 2023

 Energy Practice Lead

 The federal government owns about 640 million acres—more than one quarter of the country’s land.
-Of this, the BLM administers almost 40% and the U.S. Forest Service administers 30%.
+Of this, the BLM administers almost 40%, and the US Forest Service administers 30%.
 Both the BLM and Forest Service are multi-use agencies whose purposes include energy development.

 Developing renewable energy infrastructure on federal lands can appear cumbersome and time-consuming at first glance, but it also delivers strong advantages.
 Most notably, the federal process is prescriptive and linear, spanning land acquisition, project development, and permitting.